core-wg/senml-spec/draft-ietf-core-senml.md

 | Link                      | l       |          9 |
 {: #tbl-cbor-labels cols="r l r" title="CBOR representation: integers for map keys"}

+* For steaming JSON of type SensML, the array containing the records SHOULD be an CBOR indefinite length array while for non streaming JSON a definite length array MUST be used.

 The following example shows a dump of the CBOR example for the same sensor measurement as in {{co-ex}}.